zBalachandar/AdventureWorks-Sales-Data-Analytics-Azure-Data-Engineering-End-to-End-Project-13/README.md

 4) Set up "AdventureWorksLT2017" Database with credentials 'usr1'.
 Set up the same credentials as Secrets in Azure Key Vault

 The Database used for this project demonstration is:
-AdventureWorks2017LT Sales Database
+AdventureWorksLT2017 Sales Database
 []

 ## Implementation:

 ### Part 1: Data Ingestion

-1. Restore the Adventure Works2017LT Database from the .bak file.
+1. Restore the AdventureWorksLT2017 Database from the .bak file.

    ![image](https://github.com/zBalachandar/AdventureWorks-Sales-Data-Analytics-Azure-Data-Engineering-End-to-End-Project/blob/main/pix/SOURCE%202017LTv1.png)